 The percentage of your home that has a mortgage over it.

 To those unfamiliar with accounting, this may be a confusing term.
-Think of it this way: net income is the amount of money that lands in your bank account once all other normal payments – taxes, child support, IRD arrears, student loan, KiwiSaver, etc. – are taken out.
+Think of it this way: net income is the amount of money that lands in your bank account once all other regular payments – taxes, child support, IRD arrears, student loans, KiwiSaver, etc. – are taken out.
 It is your ‘in-hand income’.

-Even though gross income is the most quoted earnings amount – ‘I earn $53,000 per year’ – try to get in the habit of thinking of your money in terms of net income.
-The transition from $53,000 salary to a net income of $41,700 can be tough to swallow at first, but it will go a long way to understanding why you earn ‘so much’ and can save so little.
+Even though gross income is the most quoted earnings amount – ‘I earn $53,000 per year’ – try to think of your money in terms of net income.
+The transition from a $53,000 salary to a net income of $41,700 can be tough to swallow initially, but it will go a long way to understanding why you earn ‘so much’ and can save so little.

-In other words, if you changed everything you owned to cash – KiwiSaver, furniture, clothes, businesses – and used the cash to pay every last debt you had – student loan, credit card debts, store cards, how much would you have left?
-You would be surprised and a little disturbed at the number of people that have a negative number.
-In other words, if they sold everything for cash, they could not pay off all their debts.
+In other words, if you changed everything you owned to cash – KiwiSaver, furniture, clothes, businesses – and used the money to pay every last debt you had – student loan, credit card debts, store cards, how much would you have left?

 A category the bank uses to define how your property is used.
 An owner-occupied property must be lived in by some or all of the guarantors of the mortgage.

 Most mortgage payments have an interest component and a principal component.
 A mortgage of $100,000 might have fortnightly payments of $247.
-Of this $192 will be the interest payment, and the remaining $55 the principal payment.
+Of this, $192 will be the interest payment, and the remaining $55 will be the principal payment.
 After the first payment, you will only owe $99,945 (i.e. you have paid $55 off your mortgage).

-Similar to bill shock – rate shock occurs when your spending patterns are set around a certain interest rate (e.g. 5%) and the interest rate suddenly jumps (e.g. 7%).
+Like bill shock – rate shock occurs when your spending patterns are set around a certain interest rate (e.g. 5%), and the interest rate suddenly jumps (e.g. 7%).

-The most in-depth version of a valuation for a property.
-A registered valuation involves a licensed valuer inspecting the property inside and out and providing an estimated value of the property in a written report.
+The most in-depth version of a property valuation.
+An RVR involves a registered valuer inspecting the property inside and out and then providing an estimated property value in a written report.
 The report will also include comparable sales in the area.
-Since 2017, all registered valuations must be ordered through the bank system so that no guidance can be given to the valuer around the desired value.
+Since 2017, all RVRs must be ordered through the bank system so that no guidance can be given to the valuer around the desired value.

-The price set as the lowest acceptable by the vendor for a home sold at auction.
+The price is set as the lowest acceptable by the vendor for a home sold at auction.

-The amount of variability (increases and decreases in return) that someone is willing to accept in their investment.
-Someone with a high risk tolerance is looking for high returns with the understanding that the dips in returns may be there too.
+The amount of variability (increases and decreases in return) someone is willing to accept in their investment.
+Someone with a high-risk tolerance is looking for high returns with the understanding that the dips in returns may be there too.

-A legal contract that upon unconditional acceptance, obligates a buyer to buy and a seller to sell.
+A legal contract that obligates a buyer to buy and a seller to sell upon unconditional acceptance.

 The date that the purchaser’s lawyer pays all required funds over to the vendor’s lawyer.
-The vendor’s lawyer, in turn, transfers legal Title of the home over to the vendor.
+The vendor’s lawyer, in turn, transfers the legal title of the home over to the purchaser.
 Following this step, the purchaser is notified and typically receives the keys to their new home.

-When buying by tender, a process of private and confidential offers are made and there is a set deadline, after which the vendor selects their preferred offer.
+When buying by tender, private and confidential offers are made within a set deadline.
+After which, the vendor selects their preferred offer.

 The Title, or Certificate of Title, is the legal description of a property.
-It provides proof of the legal ownership of the property and also any interested parties such as a bank that holds a mortgage.
+It provides proof of the property’s legal ownership and any interested parties, such as a bank holding a mortgage.

-Sometimes called discretionary expenses, are expenses that fluctuate from month to month.
+Sometimes called discretionary expenses, these are expenses that fluctuate from month to month.